alexlawrence/reznik/README.md

 }());
 ```

 Therefore the recommended environment is PhantomJS.
-However note that PhantomJS execution requires the current working
+However note that the execution requires the current working
 directory to be writable and creates a temporary file (phantom-js.tmp) for the time of the execution.

 ###Restrictions